aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/adjust-gamma/_index.md

 **Q: What format can I export to besides TIFF?**
 A: Aspose.PSD supports PNG, JPEG, BMP, and many other formats via their respective options classes.

+**Q: How do I avoid a washed‑out image after gamma correction?**
+A: Start with a moderate gamma (around 2.0) and preview the result; adjust downwards if the image looks too bright.

 ## Conclusion

 Congratulations!
-You’ve successfully performed **java image processing** by adjusting the gamma of a PSD file and exporting it as a TIFF image using Aspose.PSD for Java.
-This workflow gives you fine‑grained control over image brightness and contrast, making it ideal for automated graphics pipelines, web services, or desktop utilities.
+You’ve successfully learned **how to adjust gamma** in a **java image processing** workflow, converted a PSD to TIFF, and avoided common pitfalls such as a **washed‑out image**.
+This pattern gives you fine‑grained control over brightness and contrast, making it ideal for automated graphics pipelines, web services, or desktop utilities.

 ---

-**Last Updated:** 2025-12-21
+**Last Updated:** 2026-02-27
 **Tested With:** Aspose.PSD 24.11 for Java
 **Author:** Aspose